kotinash/Orchid/README.md

 # Orchid

-JavaScript, but with extra features
+JavaScript, but with extra features.

 ## Features

-* Enums
+* Built-in enum support.
-* Compile-time code optimization
+* Compile-time code optimization.
-* Now you can use `await` without defining a function
+* Now you can use `await` without defining a function.
-* Support for bundling multiple files into one (BETA)
+* Support for bundling multiple files into one (BETA).
-* Built-in library for console colors
+* Built-in library for console colors.
-* Extended Math library
+* Extended Math library.
-* A large amount of built-in functions
+* A large amount of built-in functions.

 ## Examples